symeonp/forty-jekyll-theme/_posts/2017-09-17-fuzzing-winafl.md

 ![Code coverage using the Lighthouse plugin and IDA Pro.]({{ site.url }}/assets/images/msxml_code_coverage.png)

-Interestingly enough, notice how many <b>parse</b> functions do exist, and if you nagivate around the coverage you'll see that we've managed to hit a decent amount of interesting code.
+Interestingly enough, notice how many <b>parse</b> functions do exist, and if you navigate around the coverage you'll see that we've managed to hit a decent amount of interesting code.

 Since we do have some decent coverage, let's move on and finally fuzz it!